Daily Tree Rubbings in Glass Box

 The work consists of 81 individual boxes, each measuring 8.5 × 6.5 × 1.3 cm, made with washi paper, charcoal, and glass.

-With the lifting of travel restrictions due to COVID-19, the artist was finally able to leave New York and travel to Yokohama to care for her aging parents.
-However, during her stay in Japan, new travel bans were imposed—this time preventing her from returning to the United States.
+After travel restrictions were lifted during the COVID-19 pandemic, the artist was finally able to leave New York and travel to Yokohama to care for her aging parents.

 Part 3 TIME